 If your business received a Paycheck Protection Program (PPP) loan, chances are you’re hoping to take advantage of the program’s generous loan forgiveness offer.
-With the SBA’s recent release of PPP loan forgiveness guidance, we now know more about how that will work.
+Here’s the latest on what we know about how that will work.

 When Congress created the PPP as part of the Coronavirus Aid, Relief, and Economic Security (CARES) act, the intent was to preserve employment by helping small businesses cover payroll and other expenses during the economic interruption caused by COVID-19.
 This is reflected in the requirements set out for loan forgiveness:

-The application form to request loan forgiveness is now available from the SBA.
+Following the PPP Flexibility Act, the SBA released two application forms for requesting loan forgiveness: the simplified EZ form, for businesses that meet certain requirements, and an updated version of the full form.
 Like the loan application itself, however, forgiveness will be handled through your lender, not directly through the SBA.
 You’ll need to work with your lender to find out their specific PPP forgiveness process.